PacktPublishing/Data-Drift-in-Machine-Learning/README.md

 Install as `pip install "river[torch]"`, we are currently using the 0.1.2 version.

-## Contributing to UCD_MISC_Data-Drift-in-Machine-Learning
+## Contributing to Data-Drift-in-Machine-Learning

-We welcome contributions from the community to enhance and expand UCD_MISC_Data-Drift-in-Machine-Learning.
+We welcome contributions from the community to enhance and expand Data-Drift-in-Machine-Learning.
 Here's how you can contribute:

 - **Fork and Pull Requests:**
-  Feel free to fork the UCD_MISC_Data-Drift-in-Machine-Learning repository and submit your contributions via pull requests.
-We acknowledge all contributors in our releases, and outstanding contributions may even earn you a spot on the UCD_MISC_Data-Drift-in-Machine-Learning conference website!
+  Feel free to fork the Data-Drift-in-Machine-Learning repository and submit your contributions via pull requests.
+We acknowledge all contributors in our releases, and outstanding contributions may even earn you a spot on the Data-Drift-in-Machine-Learning conference website!

 - **Bug Reports and Feature Suggestions:**
   We value bug reports, feature suggestions, and enhancements.
-Your feedback helps us improve UCD_MISC_Data-Drift-in-Machine-Learning and make it more robust and user-friendly.
+Your feedback helps us improve Data-Drift-in-Machine-Learning and make it more robust and user-friendly.

 - **Sharing Your Projects:**
-  If you've built exciting projects or applications using UCD_MISC_Data-Drift-in-Machine-Learning, we'd love to hear about them!
+  If you've built exciting projects or applications using Data-Drift-in-Machine-Learning, we'd love to hear about them!
 Share your links and experiences with the community to inspire others.

-Your engagement enriches the UCD_MISC_Data-Drift-in-Machine-Learning community and contributes to its growth and development!
+Your engagement enriches the Data-Drift-in-Machine-Learning community and contributes to its growth and development!

 ## License